-Prerequisites: PHY\H121.
-Corequisite: MAT\H185.
-Analysis of the forces which act upon rigid bodies at rest is the subject of this course.
-Balances of forces and moments on an object provide the basis for equilibrium calculations involving points, rigid bodies, frames and machines with a variety of supports (including frictional).
-The use of free-body diagrams and neat, professional level presentation of work is stressed.
-Five class hours weekly.
+Prerequisites: TCNH101, MATH172 and PHYH121.
+Corequisite: MATH185.
+Analysis of the forces which act upon particles and rigid bodies at rest.
+Balances of forces and moments on an object provide the basis for equilibrium calculations involving points, rigid bodies, trusses, frames and machines with a variety of supports, including frictional.
+The concepts of centroids, center of gravity and moment of inertia are also introduced.
+Three class hours weekly.